nikeshp84/tesproject/README.md

-Fork the code and create pll request to merge to upstream
+Fork the code and create pull request to merge to upstream